 Creating and Modifying Identifier Columns

+You can use an identifier column to create an automatically incrementing identification number in a table.
 You can create only one identifier column and one GUID column for each table.

 When you use the IDENTITY property to define an identifier column, consider the following: